hackbg/fadroma/packages/core/Core.spec.ts.md

 ## The Fadroma Agent API

-The **Fadroma Agent API** consists of the abstract `Chain`, `Agent`, and `Bundle` classes.
+The **Fadroma Agent API** revolves around the `Chain` and `Agent` abstract classes, and describes the basic building blocks of on-chain activity: identities (wallets) and transactions (sending tokens, calling contracts, batching transactions, specifying gas fees, etc).

-These classes are used when interacting with existing smart contracts.
+* [`@fadroma/scrt`](../../platforms/scrt/Scrt.spec.ts.md) provides `ScrtChain` and `ScrtAgent`,
-`@fadroma/scrt` provides their concrete implementations for using Secret Network.
+  the concrete classes for using Secret Network.

 ### Chain: connecting